iworks/omnibus/readme.txt

 == Changelog ==

+= 1.2.6 (2023-01-03) =

+* Renamed the plugin "Omnibus — show the lowest price" instead of "Omnibus — Show the lowest price of a product."
+* The ability to configure custom messages has been added.
+* The options have been reordered.

 = 1.2.5 (2023-01-03) =

 * The ability to handle product prices with or without taxes has been added.